tianz2020/UPCR/README.md

 # Dataset
 We implement our models on [TG-ReDial](https://github.com/RUCAIBox/TG-ReDial) and [REDIAL](https://redialdata.github.io/website/).
-* On the TG-ReDial dataset, we directly use annotated topic path, and link them to [Conceptnet](https://github.com/commonsense/conceptnet5/wiki/Relations)
+* On the TG-ReDial dataset, we directly use annotated topic path, and link them to [Conceptnet](https://github.com/commonsense/conceptnet5/wiki/Relations).
-* On the REDIAL dataset, we extract entities from context as topic path, and link them to [DBpedia](https://www.dbpedia.org/) (the linker is provided by [KGSF](https://github.com/RUCAIBox/KGSF))
+* On the REDIAL dataset, we extract entities from context as topic path, and link them to [DBpedia](https://www.dbpedia.org/) (the linker is provided by [KGSF](https://github.com/RUCAIBox/KGSF)).

 # Training

+## TG-ReDial

+## REDIAL

 For convenience, our model will report the result on test data automatically after covergence.